lemunozm/message-io/README.md

 ```

 ## Test it yourself!
-Clone the repository and test the *Ping Pong* example.
+Clone the repository and test the *Ping Pong* example
+(similar to the *echo* example but more vitaminized).

 Run the server:
 ```